Dr-Wojtek/Super-Deliveries-API/README.md

 * `from sorcery import dict_of`

 ## End points
-Super Deliveries is a RESTful application, meaning any end point can be called at any time, as long as the appropriate data is fed.
+Super Deliveries is a REST application.
 These end points are available:

 ### /orders
 All CRUD operations; Create, Read, Update and Delete any order in the database.